Economic and Political Overview

 Legislative Power

 The legislative power is vested in the Parliament, which has of only one chamber: the National Assembly of Zambia.
-It is the highest law-making body and it is currently formed of 167 members, of which 156 directly elected in single-member constituencies using the simple majority system, 8 are appointed by the President, and 3 are ex-officio members: the Vice President, the Speaker, and a deputy speaker (with one being elected from outside the National Assembly, while the other is chosen among the elected members of the house).
+It is the highest law-making body and it is composed of 167 members (currently 166), of which 156 are directly elected in single-member constituencies using the simple majority system, 8 are appointed by the President, and 3 are ex-officio members: the Vice President, the Speaker, and a deputy speaker (with one being elected from outside the National Assembly, while the other is chosen among the elected members of the house).
 The term for all the members of the National Assembly is 5 years.

 Indicator of Freedom of the Press